Pinsk massacre: Mass execution

 The battle for Pinsk was won in March 1919 by General Antoni Listowski of the Polish Army regional commander of the Polish forces in Podlasie.
 The city was taken over in a late-winter blizzard with considerable human losses sustained by the 34th Infantry Regiment under Major Narbutt-Łuczyński who forced the Bolsheviks to retreat to the other side of the river.
 Before their withdrawal however, the Russians had raised an armed militia composed of a small, non-representative group of local peasants and young Jewish communists who kept on shooting at the Poles from concealment.

 An interim civilian administration was set up in Pińsk, but the hostilities continued.
 There were instances of Polish soldiers being singled out at night and murdered.

 On April 5, 1919, seventy-five Jewish residents of the city met at a local Zionist center to discuss the distribution of American relief aid according to eyewitness accounts.
-Public meetings were banned at the time because random shots were still being heard and the town was recently under Bolshevik control.
+Public meetings were banned at the time because random shots were still being heard and the town had recently been under Bolshevik control.
 According to some accounts the meeting had received approval from Polish military authorities.
-When major Aleksander Narbutt-Łuczyński heard, that the meeting was a Bolshevik gathering, he initially ordered his troops to arrest the meeting organizers.
-The night before the event, two Jewish soldiers, Daniel Kozak and Motel Kolkier, reported that they were offered a bribe to join Bolshevik conspiracy in local synagogue.
-The town commander fearing a Bolshevik uprising, which he did not investigate, ordered the execution of the hostages.
-Within an hour, thirty-five detainees were put against the wall of the town's cathedral, and machine-gunned by a firing squad composed of the Polish soldiers.
+When major Aleksander Narbutt-Łuczyński heard that the meeting was a Bolshevik gathering, he initially ordered his troops to arrest the meeting organizers.
+The night before the event, two Jewish soldiers, Daniel Kozak and Motel Kolkier, reported, they had been offered a bribe to join a Bolshevik conspiracy in the local synagogue.
+The town commander, fearing a Bolshevik uprising, which he did not investigate, ordered the execution of the hostages.
+Within an hour, thirty-five detainees, including women and children, were put against the wall of the town's cathedral, and machine-gunned by a firing squad composed of the Polish soldiers.
 It was claimed that some men and women were stripped and beaten.

 According to historian Norman Davies, the executions were intended as a deterrent to those planning any further unrest.
 Davies notes that the exact nature of the meeting was never clarified, and that it was variously described as Committee of American Relief distribution, Bolshevik cell or assembly of local co-operative.